Woocommerce

 • The hidden input field with name="post_type" needs to be commented out.

-6. A search-form could look like this before changing it:
+A search form could look like this before changing it:

-Clerk.js allows you to write custom javascript functions, that adds new functionality to the Designs.
+Clerk.js allows you to write custom JavaScript functions that add new functionality to your Designs.

 Formatters can be added in two ways:

-• Via my.clerk.io > Settings > Formatters, where each formatter is created as a separate entry.
+• Via my.clerk.io > Developers > Formatters, where each formatter is created as a separate entry.

 • As part of the Clerk.js configuration, with the tracking-script added to all pages, allowing multiple formatters to be defined at once.

-In WooCommerce, the tracking script is located in the following file: wp-content > plugins > clerkio > includes > class-clerk-visitor-tracking.php
+In WooCommerce, the tracking script is located in: wp-content > plugins > clerkio > includes > class-clerk-visitor-tracking.php.

 An example can be seen below: